Filing a Life Insurance Claim

 Policy Lapse and Premium Issues

 Some policies have reinstatement provisions allowing lapsed policies to be restored, but this must occur before death.
-Understanding what happens with a life insurance policy lapsed situation can help prevent claim denials.
-Beneficiaries should verify the policy was active and premiums were current when filing a claim.
+For more on what happens when a life insurance claim is denied, including how to file a successful appeal, see our dedicated guide.

 Documentation and Beneficiary Problems